To find out how you can become an Ambassador for Cardiac Athletes scroll down this page where you will find information explaining how to apply.

 - The applicant must have regularly worn the Cardiac Athletes team kit in public sporting events and venues. [ one point ]

-- The applicant must have a recent valid resus CPR, BLS Certificate. [ one point ]
+- The applicant must have a recent (1-3 years) valid resus CPR, BLS Certificate.
+(The onus is on you to keep your CPR skills up once awarded CA Ambassador status). [ one point ]

 Additional alternative criteria (1 point needed):